-The PMCPA has stated that it is not unacceptable for company employees to use personal social media accounts and that the Code will not automatically apply to all such activity.
-Whether the Code applies will be determined on a case-by-case basis, taking into account all the circumstances including: the content; any direct or indirect reference to a product; how the information is disseminated on the relevant social media platform; the company's role in relation to the availability of the content; and whether such activity was instructed or encouraged by the company.
+The PMCPA's Guidance on Social Media indicates that an employee's personal use of social media has the potential to overlap with their professional responsibilities.
+Whether the Code applies to such activity will be determined on a case-by-case basis, taking into account all the circumstances including: the content; any direct or indirect reference to a product; how the information is disseminated on the relevant social media platform; the company's role in relation to the availability of the content; and whether such activity was instructed or encouraged by the company.
 If activity is found to be within the scope of the Code, the company will be held responsible for any breach.